Just-Some-Bots/MusicBot/readme.md

 ## Develop

-Scholar was built with [Jekyll](http://jekyllrb.com/) version 3.1.6, but should support newer versions as well.
+Aviator was built with [Jekyll](http://jekyllrb.com/) version 3.1.6, but should support newer versions as well.

 Install the dependencies with [Bundler](http://bundler.io/):